UniversalDependencies/docs/_gub/index.md

 This is an overview only.
 For more detailed discussion and examples, see the list of [Mundurukú POS tags](pos/index.html) and [Mundurukú features](feat/index.html).

-* Tupinambá uses 16 of the 17 universal POS categories. `ADJ` is not used since there is no separate class of adjectives.
+* Guajajara uses 16 of the 17 universal POS categories. `ADJ` is not used since there is no separate class of adjectives.
 Stative-verbs and possessed nouns behave alike, in a way that is not possible to distinguish them morphologically (I am ugly / I have uglyness; ugly boy / boy with uglyness).